soccertrack/funfacts/README.md

 ```

 ### 47. setTimeout zero
-setTimeout with 0ms doesn't mean it will run right away.
+`setTimeout` with 0ms doesn't mean it will run right away.
 This is a trick to dispatch task to the end of the Javascript message queue.
 You can also use this technique to yield to break long running job to smaller chunks.
+Using `requestAnimationFrame` or `Promise.resolve().then(() => {})` can achieve the same result.

 ```javascript
 setTimeout(() => {